 Here are some general recommendations that will help you determine and manage your prices.
 These are either business processes or business decisions that can impact how you will set effective pricing.

 The right fitness business software should make your life easier and be an all-in-one solution for managing your fitness business.
 You should be able to set pricing for memberships, packages, classes, or services and allow members to purchase these with ease.

-Fitness business software should also allow you to run reports on facility usage, revenue, costs, and other administrative functions that are useful as you are reviewing pricing models and strategies.
+Fitness software should also allow you to run reports on facility usage, revenue, costs, and other administrative functions that are useful as you are reviewing pricing models and strategies.

-Exercise.com is one all-in-one solution with the ability to set prices, sell packages or memberships, and run administrative reports.
+Exercise.com is the all-in-one solution with the ability to set prices, sell packages or memberships, and run administrative reports.
 The information gleaned from using an all-in-one solution can give you the data you need to make an informed decision about prices.
 There are also numerous options for integrations that make sense as part of your pricing structures and strategies.